 Find out more about our IHO commercial heating fuel and call 0330 123 1444 today.

 Red diesel use for sailing vessels after April 2022

 A big U-turn in the Chancellor’s announcement was that sailors and boaters will continue to be permitted to use red diesel in their sailing vessels after April 2022, a change in policy from Budget 2021.

 Last year, the government planned to remove the subsidy on red diesel from 2022, with the exception of heating onboard.
 However, private pleasure craft can now continue to use red diesel and pay their fuel supplier the difference between the red and white diesel rate on the proportion used for propulsion.

 Crown Oil can help!

 Crown Oil can bridge that gap during your energy transition and manage all aspects of your tank safety to ensure it’s compliant including the removal and buy back of your rebated fuel.
 We can offer the full solution for your changeover, providing full consultancy and support throughout.
-Call 0330 123 1444 to find out more.
+Call our fuel experts on 0330 123 1444 to find out more.

 What else was discussed during the March Budget 2021?

 Fuel duty rates frozen